ccloquet/freeDV_notifier/README.md

  - you might need to reload the page if you exit the browser.
  - only use it locally. *Do not* put it on a server as it contains your credentials

-TODO: add filters (eg: only receive the connect events, or the QSY on certain bands)
+TODO: add filters (eg: only receive the connect events, or the QSY on certain bands), add a server part to subscribe without the need to run it in your browser, ...